yoonmoonsick/dnd2024/README.md

 - [Ochre Jelly](https://www.dndbeyond.com/sources/dnd/mm-2024/monsters-o#OchreJelly)
   - Split
     - Trigger: While the jelly is Large or Medium and has 10+ Hit Points, it becomes Bloodied or is subjected to Lightning or Slashing damage.
     - Response: The jelly splits into two new Ochre Jellies.
 Each new jelly is one size smaller than the original jelly and acts on its Initiative.
-The original jelly’s Hit Points are divided evenly between the new jellies (round down).
+The original jelly's Hit Points are divided evenly between the new jellies (round down).
 - [Owlbears](https://www.dndbeyond.com/sources/dnd/mm-2024/monsters-o#Owlbear)
 - [Phase Spider](https://www.dndbeyond.com/sources/dnd/mm-2024/monsters-p#PhaseSpider)
 - [Quasit](https://www.dndbeyond.com/sources/dnd/mm-2024/monsters-q#Quasit)